IniTyoo/Growtopia/README.md

 If you want to contri, please just open it

-pls buy source for 3 bgl, see screenshot image
+pls buy source for 3 bgl, see screenshot image, and arkybot its from zerobyte 😭😭😭😭😭, pls